jupyter/docker-stacks/docs/contributing/packages.md

 # Package Updates

-We welcome all contributions that update packages already included in the project Dockerfiles.
+We are actively seeking pull requests which update packages already included in the project Dockerfiles.
+This is a great way for first-time contributors to participate in developing docker-stacks.

 Please follow the process below to update a package version: